rindangchi/Data-Lemur-SQL/README.md

 # Data-Lemur-SQL
 This repository contains my answer of data lemur SQL practice.
 You can practice SQL for free from top IT companies on this website [Data Lemur](https://datalemur.com/).
-I wrote this repository for learning purpose.
+I wrote this repository for learning purpose, the anwers below are my own solution.

 **1. User's Third Transaction [Uber SQL Interview Question]**